 All Spinal Muscular Atrophy (SMA) type 1 patients and all those with SMA type 2 with paradoxical respiration can develop pectus excavatum if left untreated.
 (8)

-This is activated by the action of the diaphragm that is not controlled by the intercostal muscles.
+This is caused by the action of the diaphragm that is not regulated by the intercostal muscles.

-The result is a funnel chest with the xiphoid process retracted and a problem in the lungs' development.
+The result is a sunken chest with the xiphoid process retracted and difficulty in the lungs' development.

-The patients with Spinal Muscular Atrophy type 2 attain the ability to sit unsupported for a limited period.
+The patients with Spinal Muscular Atrophy type 2 retain the capacity to sit unsupported for a limited period.

-Patients with SMA type 3 can walk and hardly ever show absurd breathing, or pectus excavatum.
+Patients with SMA type 3 can walk, and they hardly ever have difficulties in breathing, or pectus excavatum.

-To repair pectus excavatum, promote a natural lung growth, and chest wall development, high-span positive inspiratory pressure, plus positive end-expiratory pressure (PIP+PEEP) is used.
+To fix pectus excavatum, and stimulate natural lung growth, as well as normal chest wall development, a high-span positive inspiratory pressure along with positive end-expiratory pressure (PIP+PEEP) is used.